Essential Oil Haven

 • Understanding essential oil diffusers

-Are Essential Oils the same as Fragrances?
+Are Essential Oils the same as Fragrances or Aromatic Oils?

 Fragrances are made to mimic an otherwise natural smell (such as “spring rain” fragrances).
 Of course, the synthetically created fragrance products do not offer the therapeutic benefits that the actual essential oils offer.
 Only pure essential oils should be used for aromatherapy purposes.